 Angie Bowen’s Latest Post: Winners of the uPrinting Giveaway

 Thanks for the great list – well done!
-One of the other things I always do in addition to some of these steps is customize the Wordpress login screen with their logo.
-Even if at minimum I just swap out the Wordpress logo for theirs, it will give the website more of a personal feel when the client starts using it.
+One of the other things I always do in addition to some of these steps is customize the WordPress login screen with their logo.
+Even if at minimum I just swap out the WordPress logo for theirs, it will give the website more of a personal feel when the client starts using it.
 It’s really easy to do, and clients really like it.

 Addicott Web’s Latest Post: Tips to Make Your Hosted Search Tool More Usable